Carrying Amount Definition

 Company XYZ purchases machinery for $20,000 on Oct-18.
 It uses Straight-line depreciation on the asset @ 10%.
-The accounting for the asset will be done as follows
+Accounting for the asset will be done as follows.

 For the next year, full depreciation will be charged on the asset till the scrap value becomes zero.

-The market value often differs from the Carrying Amount due to the following factors: –
+The market value often differs due to the following factors: –

 - The forces of supply and demand factors which makes the market value of asset vary over time depending upon the availability of the asset which can result in substantial variance in the values